numbas/editor-docs/source/index.rst

-Numbas editor documentation
+Numbas documentation
 ===========================

+Numbas is an open-source e-assessment system aimed at mathematic and other numerate disciplines.
+It generates SCORM 2004-compliant, self-contained assessment packages.

+A free to use Numbas editor is open to the public at `numbas.mathcentre.ac.uk <https://numbas.mathcentre.ac.uk>`_.

-This documentation is a work in progress and is still missing a few things.
-If you have any questions, please `email us <mailto:numbas.ncl.ac.uk>`_.
+This documentation is a work in progress.
+If you have any questions, please `email us <mailto:numbas.ncl.ac.uk>`_ or join `the numbas-users mailing list <https://groups.google.com/forum/^!forum/numbas-users>`_.

 Tutorials
 ^^^^^^^^^